catarina-p/MasterProject/README.md

 # Master Project

-This repository contains the main files used
+This repository contains the main files used in Catarina Pires's the Master Project with the CREATE Lab EPFL.